Brisppy/twitch-archiver/README.md

 3. The provided Client ID is used as the APP_CLIENT_ID variable
 4. The provided Client Secret is used as the APP_CLIENT_SECRET

-# Download method
-Streamlink was originally used for downloading the VODs, but doesn't give much control over how the pieces are combined.
-Instead twitch-dl is used with the --no-join argument to allow the script to do the joining of the downloaded pieces in order to solve the issue outlined below.

-The method for downloading the actual VOD is quite convoluted in order to resolve an issue with VOD 864884048, a 28HR long VOD which when downloaded, never was the correct length.
-For some reason the some of the downloaded .ts files have incorrect timestamps, with piece 09531.ts having a 'start' value of 95376.766, and the following piece (09532.ts) having a 'start' value of -56.951689.
-When combining all of the pieces this produces an error (non-monotonous dts in output stream), resulting in an output file with a shorter duration than the original VOD.
-To resolve this, the .ts files are combined with ffmpeg using their numbered order rather than included start value or .m3u8 playlist.

 # Extra Info
 ### How does the script work?
 1. Upon being run, the script imports various Python modules, along with the 'variables.py' and 'src/vod_database_connect.py' files.